 A survey of sources and types of reading materials available for children.
-Pre-requisite: Admission to Teacher Education.
-Fall, Spring.
+Spring.

 3013.
 Public School Art.

 This course is designed to provide Early Childhood Education majors and Art/Education majors seeking P-12 certification with the tools necessary to implement the Visual Arts in the classroom.
 This course illustrates Art's both cultural and historical significance while giving Early Childhood Education and Art/Education majors experience utilizing art materials in a classroom setting.
 Also listed as ART 3013.
 Fall, Spring.